manny-torres-02/Capstone_Manuel_Torres/readme.md

 - As a user, I should be able to see the list of categories of events/committees.

-- As A user

-- As a user, I want to be able to find the closest café close to any given location

-- As a user, I want to be able to find the highest-rated café within a certain distance from any given location

 - As a user, I must be able to send a mass email to a group.

 ## Implementation